 How long are Maltese tails?

-Maltese Tails are on average are 5 to 7 inches long.
-Think the length and curve of a small banana.
+Maltese Tails are on average 5 to 7 inches long.
+Think about the length and curve of a small banana.

 Disclaimer: This post may contain affiliate links.
 We only recommend high-quality products that are used and recommended by real owners.
 If you use these links to buy something we earn a small commission.

-Maltese’s are not a breed that gets their tails docked.
-Some Maltese mixes will have their tails docked, if the breeder was following the standard for the other breed that your Maltese is mixed with.
+Maltese are not a breed that gets their tails docked.
+Some Maltese mixes will have their tails docked if the breeder was following the standard for the other breed that your Maltese is mixed with.